MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 type transaction = stakeDelegation | payment
 ```

-Note that our client-sdk only has support for signing payments and delegation but this version of the construction API only supports those transactions types as well.
+Note that our client-sdk only has support for signing payments and delegations but this version of the construction API only supports those transactions types as well.

 #### Payloads Endpoint